kovidgoyal/calibre/manual/conversion.rst

 :guilabel:`Replace entity indents with CSS indents`
     Some documents use a convention of defining text indents using non-breaking space entities.
-When this option is enabled calibre will attempt to detect this sort of formatting and convert them to a 3% text indent using css.
+When this option is enabled calibre will attempt to detect this sort of formatting and convert them to a 3% text indent using CSS.

 .. _search-replace: